dotlang/language/README.md

 3. `var my_circle: Circle = {id=100, radius=1.45}`

 **Notes**
-1. In the above example, `Shape` is the parent type and `Circle` is derived (or child) type.
+1. In the above example, `Shape` is the contained type and `Circle` is container type.
-2. Only single inheritance is supported and only tuples can inherit from other tuples.
-3. You can use `my_circle` (which is of type `Circle`) where a `Shape` type is needed.
-In this case, it will look like it is a `Shape` but in fact it is a `Circle`.
-So any further processing which can also accept `Circle` will detect this.
+2. The language provides pure "contain and delegate" for a limited form of subtyping.
+3. A tuple can embed as many other tuples as it wants and forward function calls to itself to functions to other embedded tuples.
+Refer to function section for more information about forwarding functions.
 4. You can define a union type which accepts both `Shape` and `Circle`.
 It will detect the actual type.
-5. Because of polymorphism, each tuple variable has two types: static type defined upon declaration and dynamic type which is specified at runtime.
-6. Polymorphism is tightly related to function dispatch.
-Please see corresponding section for more infromation.
+5. To have dynamic polymorphism, you can use `union`: `var result: union[Circle, Square] = createShape()`
-7. Note that polymorphism does not apply to generics.
+6. Note that polymorphism does not apply to generics.
 So `array[Circle]` cannot substitute `array[Shape]`.
-8. You can embed as many tuples as you want in your tuple, but the first field will be parent.
+7. We use closed recursion to dispatch function calls.
+This means if a function call is forwarded from `Circle` to `Shape` and inside that function another second function is called which has candidates for both `Circle` and `Shape` the one for `Shape` will be called.

 ## Type alias